GahliaDHBW/Gahlia/doc/spec/ucrs-1:-DisplayCanteens.md

 ### 1.2 Scope

-In the Activity-Diagram first use-case(Show the cannteens names) ist associated with this Use-Case-Realization-Specification.
+In the Activity-Diagram first use-case(Show the cannteens names) is associated with this Use-Case-Realization-Specification.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |